lucile40lpy/waspp_cpes/README.md

 # 2025-26_website_LL - WASPP (What Are Student's Pedagogical Preferences?)

-**WASPP** is a web application designed to collect and analyze data regarding the pedagogical preferences, academic habits, and personal motivations of students (specifically within the CPES/SMD cohort of PSL University).
+**WASPP** is a web application designed to collect and analyze data regarding the pedagogical preferences, academic habits, and personal motivations of students (specifically within the CPESMD cohort of PSL University).

-The platform features an interactive questionnaire, real-time data storage via Google Sheets, and dynamic data visualization using D3.js to compare individual results against the global dataset.
+The platform features an interactive questionnaire, data storage via Google Sheets, and data visualization using D3.js to compare individual results against the global dataset.

 Website link : https://two025-26-website-ll.onrender.com